How to feed ADS-B data to ADSBHub?

 - Step 1 - Registration

-- Step 2 - Configuration of your ADS-B receiver/software
+- Step 2 - Adding your ADS-B station to ADSBHub

-- Step 3 - Adding your ADS-B station to ADSBHub
+- Step 3 - Configuration of your ADS-B receiver/software

-- Activation link will automatically login you to ADSBHub.
+- The activation link will automatically login you to ADSBHub.
 You can also login manually by entering your email and password.

 - After login click on “Settings” button and check your profile data.
 Your nickname is the only personal information which will be visible to public.
 We do not share any of your personal details!